diskerror/SuiteCRM-Tools/README.md

 # SuiteCRM-Tools

-A set of bash scripts to help manage a SuiteCRM instance.
+A set of scripts to help manage a SuiteCRM instance.

 ## suite_rsync